billybobpickle/Mind_Sight_Test/README.md

 Mind Sight Test!
 ===============

 Mind Sight Test is a program that was created by Anthony Clemens using python and pygame.
-It is used to make shure that people can use the Mind Sight effectivly and understand what is on the screen.
+It is used to make sure that people can use the Mind Sight effectivly and understand what is on the screen.

 ===============
     Copyright © 2014  MicroTeknic